 Welcome!
-I'm a health psychology researcher, internet-based intervention designer, and web application designer at the University of California, San Francisco.
+I'm a health psychology researcher, data scientist, and research designer at the University of California, San Francisco.

 My research has focused on technological innovations that can help people learn valuable health and coping skills, and remember to use them in real life, at the moment they're needed.